 So I'm used to having all these touches on my work.
 But some of my newer employees who come from the Instagram and blogging world aren’t used to it.
 In their work, they’ve been the boss.
 For many, it can be hard to learn how to process all that feedback.
 As a team, we now strive to look at it more like layers of a process — versus, "I did something wrong and my boss has to come in and edit everything."

 What else do you carry in from your print background?

 I think what I bring to our team is a real eye for design and brevity.
 That's probably my biggest contribution: making every word count.
-It's really important — not just for legibility for the reader and user friendliness but also for SEO.
-Don’t use too many adjectives, and try not write around things too much.
+It's really important — not just for legibility for the reader and user-friendliness but also for SEO.
+Don’t use too many adjectives, and try not to write around things too much.
 Just get right to the point.
-For design, I look to paint the full picture in layout, using titles, headers, images, captions, links and pull-quotes to tell more compelling travel stories.
+For design, I look to paint the full picture in layout, using titles, headers, images, captions, links, and pull-quotes to tell more compelling travel stories.

 Writing concise copy is a challenge.
 What are your editing tips?

 Treat your writing like you're packing a carry-on.
 Lay everything out and then cut it in half.
 Working in the travel industry, I love this analogy as it’s so relevant and nothing compares to the satisfaction of a well-packed bag on a long trip.
 What I typically find is an overuse of adjectives, repetitive verbs and repeated thoughts that you can combine.
 There's always a lot more repetition than you think, no matter who you are as a writer.